PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

 ``orderedWrandUntag`` is another weighted policy with additional server filtering:

 - select the group of server(s) with the lowest ``order`` passed to :func:`newServer`.
-- filter out server(s) that were tagged with key string of :meth:`Server:getNameWithAddr` in the query that was set by :meth:`DNSQuestion:setTag`.
+- filter out server(s) that were tagged with key string of :meth:`Server.getNameWithAddr` in the query that was set by :meth:`DNSQuestion.setTag`.
 This can be useful to restart a query with a different server, the user is responsible to set the required tag in lua action before calling :func:`DNSResponse:restart`.
 Initial queries are not impacted by this filtering if there is no other intentional lua action to set the tag.
 - policy ``wrandom`` is then applied to the selected server(s) above.

 Lua server policies